MaximilianLS98/freelancesite/README.md

 - `Header`

   The data required by the header on your front-end like nav links.
+  note: I have chosen to hide this, and create a custom header component instead.

 - `Footer`

   Same as above but for the footer of your site.
+  note: I have chosen to hide this, and create a custom footer component instead.

 ## Access control